 Instructions

-- Drizzle the oil in as you blend, scraping the sides as needed to get all it fully blended up.
-I like to make it pretty fine since carrot tops can be a little tougher than other herbs.
+- Drizzle the oil in as you blend, scraping the sides as needed to get everything fully blended.
+I like to make it pretty fine since carrot tops can be a little tougher than other herbs.⅓ cup olive oil

 - Taste + adjust as needed.
-Use immediately, or transfer to a jar and keep in the refrigerator for up to a week.
-You can also freeze for up to a year.
+Use immediately or transfer to a jar and keep in the refrigerator for up to a week.
+You can also freeze it for up to a year.

 Will be making this soon i need to find carrot tops in Singapore is the tops on the carrots i love pesto soooooooooooo much perfect for my snacks will dm you if i make this and let you know how it goes Thanks Ramya